 All in all, the launch of ERC-20 tokens back in 2016 took the cryptocurrency revolution a step further by allowing just about anyone to create their own currency with a simple coded contract.

 In addition to these use cases, smart contracts also act as the back-end code for all Ethereum-based applications.
-This means that they provide the logic that allows an Ethereum app or "DApp" to do what it's built to do.
+This means they provide the logic that allows an Ethereum app or "DApp" to do what it's built to do

 All in all, there are two primary factors that make a DApp unique: